Assembling the Frame

 Step (, )

-- Remove the t-nut from one side of one bracket
+- Remove a t-nut from one bracket

 - Slide the t-nut down the right rail